iamarcel/assistant-memory/README.md

 # Assistant Memory

-_Give your assistant perfect memory while keeping full control of your data._
+_Give all your AI assistants **combined, long-term** memory while keeping full control of your data._

 Assistant Memory is a lightweight memory service built around the **Model Context Protocol (MCP)**.
 It speaks MCP over HTTP today (stdio support is on the way) and also exposes classic REST endpoints.
 Store conversations and documents and let any MCP‑enabled assistant recall them when needed.